Learn How to Prune Trees, Shrubs, and Other Ornamental Plants

 Do you know how to prune correctly?
 Pruning directly benefits the health and visual appeal of shrubs and trees.
-Learn how to do it, when to do it, and why to do it right.
+Learn why to do it, how to do it, and when to do it.

-Pruning isn’t just for shape and style.
+Pruning is the measured removal of parts (such as branches, stems, and flowers) from plants.
+It isn’t done just for shape and style, though.
 Pruning helps to manage the growth and structure of shrubs and trees, removes dead or diseased stems and branches, and encourages the development of flowers, fruit, and new foliage.
+Especially when to comes to woody plants like trees and shrubs, pruning is a great way to keep them growing in a healthy fashion.

 What Should Be Pruned?